TL;DR (Executive Summary)

 Lever #4: Exit Timing (Catalysts, Windows & Playbooks)

-Returns crystalize at liquidity events.
+Returns crystallize at liquidity events.
 Timing is about lining up your sale with real demand and manageable supply.

 Catalysts to plan around